jnozzi/cocoadev.com/SiteContent/General/TextureWindowColor.markdown

 ----

-So [[PerversionTracker]] is in deep trouble! :)
+So General/PerversionTracker is in deep trouble! :)

 ----

-When I posted this way back when, the purpose was to use the color to draw it in an [[NSView]] subclass that was messing up the texture background below it.
+When I posted this way back when, the purpose was to use the color to draw it in an General/NSView subclass that was messing up the texture background below it.

 Jacob